 This agent has the following rights:

-- To stop processes that attack the sensitive data (like ransomware attacks or other unwanted actions on your data files).
+- To quarantine processes that attack the sensitive data (like ransomware attacks or other unwanted actions on your data files).

 - Create/remove rules in the firewall.